 Fran Acoba is a licensed psychologist in Idaho.
-She works at Pearl Health Clinic in trauma, conflict in family & other systems, eating disorders, and grief & loss.
-She was trained at the Hawaii School of Professional Psychology, and completed her pre-doctoral internship at the Sioux Falls Veterans Affairs Health Care System.
+She works at Pearl Health Clinic in trauma, family systems, grief and loss, and eating disorders.
+She was trained at the Hawaii School of Professional Psychology; and completed her doctoral internship at the Sioux Falls Veterans Affairs Health Care System.

 Dr. Acoba served as a minister/chaplain for 14 years in inner-city Chicago, its suburbs, & Hawaii.

 She has worked with refugees since 1998, and advocates for the human rights of all individuals.
 She co-founded the Khemaras Cambodian Center in Honolulu.
-And since 2000, the Hawaii Cambodian refugee community has led an annual humanitarian mission to rural Cambodia, and yearlong efforts to support the poor.
+Since 2000, the Hawaii Cambodian refugee community has led an annual humanitarian mission to rural Cambodia, and yearlong efforts to support the poor.

-She was a college instructor for 16 years, where she emphasized student community ownership, self-empowerment, and global awareness through local & international service projects.
+She was a college instructor for 16 years, and emphasized student community ownership, self-empowerment, and global awareness through local & international service projects.